Fasting | Spiritual Fasting

 In Hinduism, some people fast on a particular day of the week considered scared to their chosen deity.
 Monday is sacred to Lord Shiva, Tuesday is for Lord Hanuman and Ganesh, Wednesday is for Lord Budh, Thursday for Lord Vishnu, Friday is for Goddess Lakshmi and Maa Santoshi, Saturday is for Lord Shani while Sunday is for Lord Surya.

 In Hinduism, fasting doesn’t mean going without food altogether, Fasting food includes milk, yogurt, fruits, and certain root vegetables, dates, and sago.
 But rice, wheat, millet, pulses, onion, and garlic are excluded.
-In spite of there being many permissible foods, many people allow themselves only water to drink between sunrise and sunset and break there fast after the moonrise.
+In spite of there being many permissible foods, many people allow themselves only water to drink between sunrise and sunset and break their fast after the moonrise.

 Also, Read…Each Day of a Week is dedicated to Hindu God